 - a.
-The City will pay the GSA per diem rate for meals. - b.
+The City will pay reasonable and customary meal expenses. - b.
 Members of Council have the choice of an advance or a reimbursement for the total authorized per diem amount. - c.
-When meals are provided as part of the conference or training, no reimbursement will be given for that meal.
+When meals are provided as part of the conference or training, reimbursement will generally not be given for that meal without proper cause.
 Conference "continental" is not considered a meal. - d.
-For a single day trip: - 1.
-Breakfast Reimbursed when travel begins before 10:00 a.m. and the oneway trip is at least 75 miles. - 2.
-Lunch Reimbursed when travel begins before 11:00 a.m., lunch is not provided in the training/ conference cost, and the one-way trip is at least 75 miles. - 3.
-Dinner Reimbursed when travel ends after 4:00 pm and the one-way trip is at least 75 miles. - e.
-For trips involving an overnight stay, meals will be reimbursed based on the time of departure:

-- 1. Breakfast Reimbursed when travel begins before 10:00 a.m. - 2.
-Lunch Reimbursed when travel occurs between 11:00 a.m. and 2:00 p.m. - 3.
-Dinner Reimbursed when travel occurs after 4:00 p.m. - f.
 A member of Council may meet with and purchase a meal for others, including persons of other government jurisdictions and professional institutions from which an exchange of information is obtained that may aide the City in improving its efficiency, service, or governance.

-F. Travel Advances and Reimbursements.
+7. Travel Advances and Reimbursements.

-- a.
-Members of Council may choose to be reimbursed for expenses or receive an advance. - b.
-For travel and training cash/check advances, members of Council should submit a check request to the City Manager at least two-weeks in advance of the expected travel or training date, when possible. - c.
-If a member of Council chooses to be reimbursed instead of an advance, the member of Council must submit the following: - i.
-A receipt is provided; or - ii.
+a.
+Members of Council may choose to be reimbursed for expenses or receive an advance.

+- b.
+For travel and training cash/check advances, members of Council should submit a check request to the City Manager one week in advance of the expected travel or training date, when possible. - c.
+If a member of Council chooses to be reimbursed instead of an advance, the member of Council must submit the following: - 1.
+A receipt is provided; or - 2.
 The expense report states the amount spent, who was present, and the specific topic or project of discussion. - d.
 Personal items and expenses of family members traveling with the member of Council are not authorized expenses.